sourceallies/event-source-blog/blog/blog.md

 ### Description of Terms

-In this blog we outline a different way of building applications that implement a business process called *event sourcing*.
+In this blog, we outline a different way of building applications that implement a business process called *event sourcing*.
 This design can greatly simplify the implementation of a business process as well as make it easier to modify and extend over time.
-This is a change in mindset from storing the "state" of an entity to storing the "transitions" an entity undergoes as business activities take place.What is "event sourcing" anyway?
-For the purposes of this explanation, we consider "event sourcing" to refer to a persistance strategy where individual _events_ are stored as the primary system of record.
+This is a change in mindset from storing the "state" of an entity to storing the "transitions" an entity undergoes as business activities take place.
+ For the purposes of this explanation, we use the term "event sourcing" to refer to this persistance strategy where individual _events_ are stored as the primary system of record.
-The current state of an entity (i.e. answer the question of what value a property currently has) is _sourced_ from those events by aggregating them into a whole.
+The current state of an entity is _sourced_ from those events by aggregating them into a whole.
 This is similar to how a data warehouse would store individual fact records and present an average by dividing the sum of a numerator by the sum of a denominator.

 We refer to the traditional design of transactional systems that we are most familiar with as "state mutation".
 In these systems a user activity is stored by loading _state_ and then _mutating_ that state before saving it back into the database.
 Sometimes these systems may also store an audit trail, however this audit is derived from the delta of the _state_.

 Command Query Response Segregation (CQRS) refers to an API pattern.
 In a state mutation system, an API will typically convey the type of mutation to perform (e.x.
 DELETE a record, update a field, create a record, etc.).
 In a CQRS system, the API instead specifies *commands* that can be submitted by the client and *queries* that can be requested.
 This can be compared to the real life example of interacting with a government agency.
 If someone wants to make a modification to their home, they do not call the zoning board and "create a building permit".
 Rather, they submit a form that specifies the requred and optional information.
 This form may be considered a "building permit request".
 The city then takes this form and based on various rules creates a "building permit".
-This pattern fits well within a RESTful URL scheme.
+This pattern still fits well within a RESTful URL scheme:
 Each type of commmand has its own URL pattern as a sub-resource of the entity that is being affected and can be submitted with a POST.
 The current state of the entity (derived from the events) can be fetched with a GET request along with the collection of events.